gjaiswal108/gjaiswal108.github.io/README.md

 # my-portfolio
-This is my portfolio website built using Html, Css, Javascript and Bootstrap.
+This is my portfolio website built using HTML, CSS, Javascript and Bootstrap.